-Your property could save up to £115 per year by switching to double glazed windows.
+✔ You could save up to £115 per year by getting double glazed windows

 Anything is only as strong as its weakest point.
 In the case of a house, this is the windows.
 If your windows are too thin and draughty, they’re letting the rest of your house down.
 It’s time to get serious and think about double glazing.

 According to The Energy Saving Trust, up to 20% of a home’s heat loss is down to windows and doors.
 You can close them all you want, but one single pane of glass is not doing you any favours.
 Noise and heat will just pass through it like they own the place.

 Double up the amount of glass between you and the outside world and you’ll enjoy a load of benefits, including cheaper energy bills, more warmth, and more peace.
 Here’s everything you need to know – and make sure to answer these questions to get bespoke double glazing quotes.

 Head straight to a specific section by clicking the links below

 It’s all about the air.
 The two layers of glass get the attention, but it’s the tiny pocket of air in the middle that does the job.
 This ‘air’ is argon, a very dense and non-toxic gas that cares only about keeping your house warm.